Inside the life of a tech activist: abuse, gaslighting, but ultimately optimism

 In other words, Chou’s story is increasingly that of a number of activists trying to change Silicon Valley’s culture from the inside, against all odds.
 But Chou has no intention of giving up.

-Chou’s success in the tech industry might seem pre-ordained.
+Chou’s success in the tech industry might seem preordained.
 She grew up in the heart of Silicon Valley, the daughter of Taiwanese immigrants and engineers who both held PhDs in computer science.
 They were “very Asian parents,” Chou says, which meant she understood from an early age that good grades were of paramount importance.

 She had always seen software engineering as a viable career path, though she wasn’t especially drawn to it.
 The ubiquity of consumer products like Facebook and Twitter has since demystified software engineering, but this was the early aughts; all Chou gathered about her parents’ line of work was that it involved floppy disks and database software.
 “I didn’t have any appreciation for what kind of work they were doing,” she says with a chuckle during one of our many conversations over Zoom, “or why it should be interesting.”